 Static Apex Limits

-The governor limits by Salesforce has different limits for each Apex description.
+The governor limits by Salesforce have different limits for each Apex description.

 The limits included in static apex comprise different types of callouts, loops, queries, batch sizes, and transactions.